 These problems may lead to one or more of the following if BPH is not treated:

 The symptoms of BPH may look like other conditions or medical problems.
-Always consult a health care provider for a diagnosis.
+Always talk with a healthcare provider for a diagnosis.

 Diagnosing benign prostatic hyperplasia (BPH) in its earlier stages can lower the risk of complications.
-Your doctor will review your medical history and do a physical exam.
+Your healthcare provider will review your medical history and do a physical exam.
 Other tests may include:

-With time, BPH symptoms usually require some kind of treatment.
+With time, BPH symptoms usually need some kind of treatment.
 When the prostate is just mildly enlarged, treatment may not be needed.
 In fact, research has shown that, in some mild cases, some of the symptoms of BPH get better without treatment.
-The need to start treatment will be decided by your health care provider after careful evaluation of your symptoms.
+The need to start treatment will be decided by your healthcare provider after careful evaluation of your symptoms.
 Regular check-ups are important, and they’re needed to watch for developing problems.

 Treatment for BPH may include: